Best Survival Backpacks | Bug Out Bags Tested

 Resource Accessibility

-multitool, zip ties, and 550 paracord are all extremely versatile resources, but won’t do much good if they are lost in the bottom of your bag.
+A multitool, zip ties, and 550 paracord are all extremely versatile resources, but won’t do much good if they are lost at the bottom of your bag.
 Use external pockets, straps, and tethers wisely to keep important items within reach.

 Gray Man Appearance

-The Gray Man Concept is nothing new but should be a consideration for anyone packing a portable survival kit.
+The Gray Man Concept is nothing new, but it should be a consideration for anyone packing a portable survival kit.
 Advertising that your bag has everything that anyone would need to survive can make you and your bag a target.
 Tactical bags struggle with this since they are easily identified as packs that hold valuable supplies and equipment.
-Tactical bags usually have the ability to have a modular load out, which exposes your equipment and supplies.
-Packing these supplies inside of your bag may be the best course of action, depending on your situation.
+Tactical bags usually have the ability to have a modular loadout, which exposes your equipment and supplies.
+Packing these supplies inside your bag may be the best course of action, depending on your situation.

 One quick workaround to get the best of both worlds is a rain fly for your bag.
 This subtly hides your bag and everything attached to it while still allowing the equipment to be somewhat accessible.
 It provides the obvious bonus of rain-proofing your supplies as well and they run fairly cheap.
 A simple rain fly can make a tactical bag less noticeable in urban areas, but give you fast access once the fly is removed.

 Learn more about the Gray Man Concept with our guide: How to Be a Gray Man.
-To see our discrete suggestions for gray man backpacks see our review dedicated to them:
+To see our suggestions for getting a bag with the gray man in mind, consider our starter/budget pick or check out our gray man backpack review.

 What to Pack in a Survival Backpack?